 top of page

-This 50th anniversary edition of Letters from Mississippi retains the introduction by Julian Bond, and updates the explanatory background notes and biographies of volunteers from that summer.
-The 50th anniversary edition also includes over 40 pages of poetry that was written by students in the Freedom Schools, with a prefatory note by Langston Hughes.
+Zephyr’s 50th anniversary edition (2014) retains the original introduction by Julian Bond and preface by editor Elizabeth Martínez, and updates the explanatory background notes and biographies of volunteers from that summer.
+It includes more than 40 pages of poetry written by students in the Freedom Schools, with a prefatory note by Langston Hughes, as well as numerous photographs.
+Our 60th anniversary digital edition contains everything in the print book, but with updated notes and bios of the volunteers.

-Elizabeth Martínez is a Chicana writer, activist and teacher.
-She speaks on racism, multiculturalism, women’s struggles and today’s new movements.
+Elizabeth Martínez (1925-2021) was a Chicana writer, activist and teacher, whose work focused on racism, multiculturalism, women’s struggles and other social movements.
 In the 1960s and 70s, she worked in the Black civil rights movement and the Chicano movement.
-She co-founded and currently chairs the Institute for MultiRacial Justice to help build alliances between communities of color.
-Martínez is the author of six books and numerous articles.
+She co-founded the Institute for MultiRacial Justice to help build alliances between communities of color.
+Martínez was the author of six books and numerous articles.

 Letters from Mississippi